 See the Academic Affairs website, for Sabbatical Guidelines.

 Professorships and Endowed Chairs The purpose of Professorships and Endowed Chairs is to recruit and retain high quality faculty.
 Most professorships and endowed chairs are established at the College or departmental level.
 The School of Theatre has the following named professorships: Gresdna A. Doty Professorship; Billy J. Harbin Professorship; and Louise and Kenneth Kinney Professorship.
 There are several University-wide professorships including the several Alumni professorships as well as the Boyd Professorship which is the "pinnacle of recognition."
 Named for David and Thomas Boyd in 1953, it is conferred for life to the few faculty who set themselves apart as elite researchers, educators, and professionals in their field.
 For more information, see PS-7.
 C. UNIVERSITY RESOURCES Faculty Resources and Support The Faculty Technology Center is designed to help guide faculty and instructors on course development and enhance teaching.
 The Faculty Resources and Support website is organized by the following categories.
 In addition to online resources, the FTC offers Moodle assistance by phone and through virtual walk-ins and offers dedicated technical and course design support for the CMDA one day per week.
-Course Design and Development Support Services Training and Events Technology Hub Faculty Resources and Support Updates Faculty Designer Showcase Video Series The Office of Research and Economic Development (ORED) ORED administers a number of funding programs and professional development opportunities for faculty including: - LSU Council on Research Summer Stipend Program: The Council on Research (CoR) Summer Stipend Program provides financial support to early career researchers at the rank of assistant professor seeking to contribute to scholarly knowledge in their discipline. - Office of Research and Economic Development Travel Support Programs: There are several internal grant programs to support faculty travel in the service of research. - The Provost's Fund: Faculty Research Grants Program: The Faculty Research Grant (FRG) program is intended to provide seed funding for new research projects and resources for major planning grants. - The Provost's Fund: Research & Creative Activity Support Fund: The Provost's Fund for Innovation in Research has established the Research & Creative Activity Support Fund for faculty in Arts, Humanities, Social and Behavioral Science disciplines to engage in scholarly research and creative activities.
-Note: This fund replaces the Arts/Humanities Awards.

-- Additional internal and external funding sources can be found on the ORED website. - Faculty Development Programs: The Office of Research and Economic Development offers a number of programs workshops and videos to support the development of grant competitive faculty. - Subscribe to the Geaux Grants Newsletter for research-related updates and funding opportunities across disciplines.
+Course Design and Development Support Services Training and Events Technology Hub Faculty Resources and Support Updates Faculty Designer Showcase Video Series The Office of Research and Economic Development (ORED) ORED administers a number of funding programs and professional development opportunities for faculty including: - LSU Council on Research Summer Stipend Program: The Council on Research (CoR) Summer Stipend Program provides financial support to early career researchers at the rank of assistant professor seeking to contribute to scholarly knowledge in their discipline. - Office of Research and Economic Development Travel Support Programs: There are several internal grant programs to support faculty travel in the service of research. - The Provost's Fund: Faculty Research Grants Program: The Faculty Research Grant (FRG) program is intended to provide seed funding for new research projects and resources for major planning grants. - The Provost's Fund: Arts/Humanities Project Support Fund: The Arts/Humanities Project Support Fund provides individual PI grants for supporting the scholarly and creative activities of faculty from Arts and Humanities disciplines. - Additional internal and external funding sources can be found on the ORED website. - Faculty Development Programs: The Office of Research and Economic Development offers a number of programs workshops and videos to support the development of grant competitive faculty. - Subscribe to the Geaux Grants Newsletter for research-related updates and funding opportunities across disciplines.
 The College of Music and Dramatic Arts maintains the CMDA Research Page on its website to provide information on College-wide funding and research programs.
 Learning & Teaching Collaborative (LTC) The Learning and Teaching Collaborative promotes student success through the continued development of faculty and instructors.
 The LTC offers a number of services, events and resources to support student learning in and outside the classroom including the supports faculty wishing to explore alternative pedagogy in the classroom, including the use of new technologies.
 The annual REFRESH Workshop which features a nationally renowned subject matter expert to provide a keynote address and workshop.
 VIII.
 ACADEMICS A. DEGREE PROGRAMS The School of Theatre offers the following degree programs: